jmaslin/indigo/_posts/12-12-07-googlehack.markdown

 Upon arriving, and after being given an unhealthily amount of Google swag, we found our table and listened to some guest talks.
 They described real-life problems they have encountered and empowered us to find a solution.
 This hackathon was not about making something cool for yourself, or technically challenging; it was about making something useful and even life-changing to some part of the world.

-Baris Yuksel ([@baris_wonders](baristwitter)), a tech lead at Google and one of the hackthon's organizers, described it best by saying our goal was not to create a "scheduling app" or one of the other dozen ideas that people always try.
+Baris Yuksel ([@baris_wonders][baristwitter]), a tech lead at Google and one of the hackthon's organizers, described it best by saying our goal was not to create a "scheduling app" or one of the other dozen ideas that people always try.
 "How many people in the world do you think would benefit from a website that enables you to double major?" he asked us today, right after complimenting every group on a job well done.
 The answer is not too many.

 Everyone demoed a practical app today that could easily improve the quality of life of some people and possibly safe others.